TheArtificial/theartificial.nl/source/blog/2018/05-11-animtut.html.md

 CSS animations have two main parts:
 1. Referencing the animation to an HTML or SVG element(s)
-2. Defining at what moment in time what action should be performed-->
+2. Defining at what moment in time what action should be performed

 ### 1. Referencing

         .diamond{
           animation-name: diamondMoves;
         }

         @keyframes diamondMoves {